An Adaptive Cost-Sensitive Learning and Recursive Denoising Framework for Imbalanced SVM Classification: Numerical Experiments

 Consequently, to determine the classifiers that exhibit substantial differences, it is essential to perform a post-hoc test in order to further differentiate between the methods.
 Nemenyi post hoc test is selected in this paper.
 The Nemenyi test calculates the critical range of the difference in average order values

 If the discrepancy among the mean rank measurements of the two distinct algorithms exceeds the critical range (CD), the hypothesis that the two algorithms exhibit comparable results is refuted with the equivalent level of confidence.
 The variables $K$ and $N$ correspond to the quantities of algorithms and datasets, correspondingly.
 When the significant level $\alpha$=0.05, $q_{\alpha}$=2.850.
 So we get CD = 2.85×$\sqrt{6(6+1)/(6\times12)}$=2.1767.

-Fig.\ref{fig:7(a)} and Fig.\ref{fig:7(b)} respectively report the analysis results of six classifiers in terms of test accuracy and precision.
+Fig.\ref{fig7(a)}-\ref{fig7(d)} respectively report the analysis results of six classifiers in terms of test accuracy, G-mean, Recall and F1-score.
 The test accuracy of the standard SGD, oBFGS, and oNAQ algorithms does not exhibit any substantial variation, but there is a notable disparity between the proposed approach in this research.
 Furthermore, our analysis indicates that the integration of all three algorithms with AW-WSVM leads to enhanced algorithm performance.
 This improvement is evident from the overall higher ranking of the combined algorithms across all datasets, showcasing varied progress.
 The results indicate a negligible disparity in the classification accuracy across standard SGD, oBFGS, and oNAQ.
 Each of the three algorithms was examined independently.
 The performance of SGD was enhanced by using the weight update approach suggested in this research (AW-WSVM+SGD).
 Notably, there were notable disparities between the two algorithms when compared to the original SGD.
 The same applies to second-order approaches such as BFGS and NAQ.